 Cruise Ship Dumping

-Reasons for Concern
+Reason for Concern

 We have heard many concerns from community members and leaders regarding the impact of cruise ships on our Southeast Alaskan waters.
-In response, we have compiled resources here to provide information on the issue and what it could mean for Southeast communities.

 Each year, the size of cruise ships, the number of people they bring, and the voyages they take through Southeast Alaska increases.
 As a result, the amount of wastewater they produce and dump into Southeast Alaskan waters continues to grow.